tdiprima/Server-Fortress/docs/firewalld-rate-limiting.md

 sudo journalctl -f -u firewalld
 ```

 A few things worth knowing about this approach compared to fail2ban.
 Firewalld rate-limiting is **stateless** — it slows attackers down by throttling connections rather than outright banning an IP after N failures.
 This means a patient attacker could still try indefinitely, just slowly (3 attempts per minute).
 Fail2ban would permanently ban after 5 failures.
-That said, for a machine on an internal IT network rather than raw public internet, this level of protection is perfectly reasonable.
-If IT ever updates the system to RHEL 9.5, you can revisit fail2ban at that point.

 <br>